 Abengoa opens in 2011 the Cultural Center Mexiquense Bicentenario de Oriente (CCMB) located in the municipality of Texcoco.
 The CCMB represents the first concession with at that time, state of Mexico governor, Enrique Peña Nieto.
 The Center operation is granted until 2030.

-Abengoa stands within the leading companies of the electric market and the power generation as well as CFE, due to the construction of the Centro Morelos Combined Cycle (640 MW) and Agua Prieta II Hybrid Solar-Gas Plant (14 MW).
-Among the Abengoa's great assets are the Transmission Lines which reach 6,500 km of development, 4,900 MVA and 900 MVAr capacities from substations.
+Abengoa stands out between the leading companies of the electric and the power generation market thanks to the construction of the Centro Morelos combined cycle (640 MW) and Agua Prieta II hybrid solar-gas plant (14 MW).
+Besides this, Abengoa has also developed more than 6,500 of 230 kV – 400 kV transmission lines, as well as 4,900 MVA and 900 MVAr capacities from substations.

-Abengoa Mexico and its synergy with its subsidiaries all over the world, granted the concession of the Zapotillo Aqueduct, the largest hydraulic project in the last decade.
-This concession was given by Comisión Nacional del Agua (Conagua) to Abengoa, appointing as sole operator for 25 years.
+Abengoa Mexico’s synergy with the company’s subsidiaries all over the world resulted in the concession of the Zapotillo Aqueduct, the largest hydraulic project in the last decade.
+This concession was given by Comision Nacional del Agua (Conagua) to Abengoa, appointing as sole operator for 25 years.

-In 2013, Abengoa was awarded the Nuevo Pemex Cogeneration Third Train Plant, which represents the fourth infrastructure asset in Mexico with a 265 MW extension next to the Nuevo Pemex Cogeneration Plant
+In 2013, Abengoa was awarded the Tercer Tren Cogeneration (A3T), with an initial extension of 265 MW next to the Nuevo Pemex Cogeneration Plant.

-Abengoa centers its commitment in renewable energy with the construction of two new photovoltaic plants in roof for private clients.
-In addition Abengoa was chosen for the Balance of Plant for the 148.5 MW Tres Mesas wind farm, in Tamaulipas.
+Abengoa centers its commitment in renewable energy with the construction of two new photovoltaic plants for private clients.
+In addition to this, in June 2014, Abengoa was chosen for the Balance of Plant for the 148.5 MW Tres Mesas wind farm, in Tamaulipas.

-In January Abengoa was awarded one of the largest power plants in Mexico, the 924 MW Norte III combined cycle.
-It is the first contract that Abengoa has obtained under the modality of Independent Power Producer (IPP).
+In January 2015, Abengoa was awarded one of the largest power plants in Mexico, the 924 MW Norte III combined cycle.
+It was the first contract that Abengoa obtained under the modality of Independent Power Producer (IPP).